greatwall2704/gepa-ii-agent/README.md

 - **Full training and inference-time optimization support.**
 - **Compatible with open, proprietary, or local LLMs.**

-## Advanced: Customization and Extension

-- **Adapters:** Implement the `GEPAAdapter` interface ([src/gepa/core/adapter.py](src/gepa/core/adapter.py)) to plug GEPA into your system/environment.
-- **Candidate and Module Selectors:** Swap out candidate and component selection logic to bias toward different exploration/exploitation balances (see [src/gepa/proposer/reflective_mutation/base.py](src/gepa/proposer/reflective_mutation/base.py) and [src/gepa/strategies/](src/gepa/strategies/)).
-- **Reflection Prompts:** Customize the prompt templates or output extractors for new component types or domains (see [src/gepa/strategies/instruction_proposal.py](src/gepa/strategies/instruction_proposal.py)).
-- **Feedback Engineering:** Maximize impact by designing evaluation metrics and feedback traces that provide the most actionable information.

 # Contributions

 We encourage the community and users to help us develop adapters to allow GEPA to be used for optimizing all kinds of systems leveraging textual components.
-Refer to [DSPy/GEPAAdapter](https://github.com/stanfordnlp/dspy/tree/main/dspy/teleprompt/gepa/gepa_utils.py) for an example `GEPAAdapter` implementation.
+Refer to [DSPy/GEPAAdapter](https://github.com/stanfordnlp/dspy/tree/main/dspy/teleprompt/gepa/gepa_utils.py) and [src/gepa/adapters/](src/gepa/adapters/) for example `GEPAAdapter` implementations.

 ## Reference & Citation